Let’s face it, one of the main reasons people move to Thailand is because it’s pretty cheap. It's an awesome country

 If you’re reading this and thinking, “Man, I thought Thailand was a lot cheaper”, don’t let these numbers put you off.

 If you don’t mind living in a 27 Sq.m studio apartment, travelling that little bit further into town and aren’t fussed about eating street food and generally living frugally, you can get by on 30-35, 000 Baht per month.

-If you’re smart, though, you can make cut backs doing things like buying an Internet phone package and tethering to your computer to save money on home WIFI.
+If you’re smart, you can make cut backs doing things like buying an Internet phone package and tethering to your computer to save money on home WIFI.

-You can buy fruit in bulk from the market instead of buying daily from stalls, or choose to take the Baht bus instead of taxis.
+You can buy fruit in bulk from the market instead of buying daily from stalls, or choose to take public transport instead of taxis.